rachelzirongfang/The-cleverest-guy-in-this-planet/README.md

 # WhatForDinner: An intelligent restaurant recommendation based on K-means algorithem

-## 1.Introduction
+## 1.Description

-* In this project, we will provide recommendations for our customers who want to choose a place to eat.
+* Goal: In this project, we will provide recommendations for our customers who want to choose a restaurant to eat.
 Here, our recommendations are based on both his preferences and his location.

+* Data source: We use the open dataset from Yelp(yelp_academic_dataset_business.json).
+And We choose Las Vegas city to demonstrate our result.

-* To come to our final result, we have overall three processes.
+* Process: To come to our final result, we have overall three processes.

-  - We first generate a function to screen all the restaurants in the Las Vegas based on our customer’s preferences.
+  - We first generate a function to screen all the information in the dataset from Yelp and extract the useful information of all the restaurants in the Las Vegas.

   - Second, using the k-means method in machine learning, we will generate his classification visualization of restaurants based on his location and the Yelp academic dataset/Google map dataset.
 In this visualization, our customers is segmented into regions, where each region is shaded by the predicted rating of the closest restaurant (yellow is 5 stars, blue is 1 star).
 Specifically, the visualization you will be constructing is a scatter plot in a diagram.